 Draw x's for the missing points in the table.
 The first three points have been plotted for you.
-This is a graph of the distance d(t) the basketball has fallen after t seconds.

 Complete the two tables, then calculate the rate of change and change in the rate of change.
 This will help us find rules for these nonlinear functions.
 You may want to use a calculator.